code-saturne/code_saturne/salome/cfd_study/doc/tutorial/saturne.rst

 Open SALOME
 ----------------

-Two way are possible to launch salome with Code_Saturne:
+Two ways are possible to launch salome with Code_Saturne:

  - if you have downloaded salome_cfd, to open salome the command is ``~/salome/appli_x_y_z/salome``.